pure4j/pure4j/docs/tutorial2.md

 Pure4J For Financial Calculations
 =================================

 Pure4J is born from experience in the financial services sector (specifically, risk).
+We have to build lots of calculators, and it's hard to build tests that show you've got them right.
+If you are facing similar issues, this approach might help.

 In this tutorial I am going to:
-* Explain Value at Risk (as a simple financial calculation)
+* Explain Value at Risk (as a simple financial calculation).
-* Model an example of this on a spreadsheet
+* Model an example of this on a spreadsheet.
-* Use Pure4J to implement the model in Java Code
+* Use Pure4J to implement the Value at Risk model as pure, functional java code.
-* Use [Concordion](http://concordion.org) and the Excel spreadsheet example to build an automated functional test of the Java code.
+* Use [Concordion](http://concordion.org) and a Microsoft Excel example to build an automated functional test of the Java code.

 We will cover each of these parts as we go along, and I will introduce all the concepts described above.